pinnacleapi/pinnacleapi-documentation/FAQ.md

 # FAQ
 ### How to find associated events?

 One can use `parentId` from the  [Get Fixtures](https://pinnacleapi.github.io/linesapi#operation/Fixtures_V1_Get) to group associated events to the "parent" event.

-Few facts that can help:
+A few facts that can help:

  - We have different events for pregame and live, that can be distinguished  by `liveStatus`.
- - In some cases we may have more than one live event for the same actual event, but we would never offer the same market on both events at the same time.
+ - In some cases, we may have more than one live event for the same actual event, but we would never offer the same market on both events at the same time.
  - Parent events are those that don't have `parentId`
- - Parent events are always pre-game ( `liveStatus`=0 or `liveStatus`=2), except in some case for MLB league and ESports, where live events  ( `liveStatus`=1) may be missing the  `parentid`
+ - Parent events are always pre-game ( `liveStatus`=0 or `liveStatus`=2), except in some cases for MLB league and ESports, where live events  ( `liveStatus`=1)  may be missing the  `parentid`

  Example: